skudz96/SimonGame/README.md

 - CSS: Styling and animations for buttons.
 - JavaScript: Core game logic, event handling, and interactivity

-Note that the HTML and CSS starting files were sourced from Angela Yu's Complete 2024 Web Development Bootcamp JavaScript workshop: https://www.udemy.com/course/the-complete-web-development-bootcamp/?couponCode=LEARNNOWPLANSGB
+Note: The HTML and CSS starting files were sourced from [Angela Yu's Complete 2024 Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/?couponCode=LEARNNOWPLANSGB) JavaScript Workshops.
+These files were modified and extended to create this interactive Simon Says game.
+The JavaScript was all written from scratch after revisiting my code from the start of the year, writing notes as pseudocode, and trying to recreate it using docs.

 ## How to Play:

-- Press the "A" key to start the game.
+- Click the "Start Game" button to begin.
 - Watch the computer's sequence of colors.
 - Click the buttons in the same sequence.
 - Progress to the next level if you complete the sequence correctly.